Roadmap to Black Belt

 By the time a jiu jitsu practitioner reaches the level of brown belt, they should already be at the point where they are confident enough in their abilities to begin specializing in certain areas or experimenting with modifications of their own.
 Although many martial artists will begin attempting to put their own twists and spins on things at earlier stages of their careers, most brown belts should have the near-flawless grasp of the basics and well-rounded knowledge of advanced techniques required to put together functional variations and sequences on their own without the assistance of a professor.

 For all intents and purposes, a brown belt should have their own style, strengths, and weaknesses identified well enough to be able to start putting together complex and effective gameplans for themselves and other practitioners in both educational and competitive settings.
-With all — or at least most — basic jiu jitsu positions and techniques at a competent level, the primary difference between the elite and beginner brown belts tends to be in the mental understand and execution of advanced strategies and techniques.
+With all — or at least most — basic jiu jitsu positions and techniques at a competent level, the primary difference between the elite and beginner brown belts tends to be in the mental understanding and execution of advanced strategies and techniques.

 In many instances, a black belt or red belt who runs a group of academies may rely on brown belts to help teach lower level students and run entire classes or programs in their absence.
 Any practitioner who has focused on jiu jitsu for long enough to acquire a brown belt has certainly learned the wisdom and discipline to earn the distinction of running at least a beginner-class on their own.